GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 hyphen, it tries to open this argument as a filename).
 This feature allows you to connect programs with pipes if you like.
 If your input is ASCII and has one or more header records that do not begin with #, you must use the **-h** option (see Section `Header data records: The -h option`_).
 ASCII files may in many cases also contain segment-headers separating data segments.
 These are called "multi-segment files".
 For binary table data the **-h** option may specify how many bytes should be skipped before the data section is reached.
 Binary files may also contain segment-headers separating data segments.
 These segment-headers are simply data records whose fields are all set to NaN; see Appendix [app:B] for complete documentation.

 If filenames are given for reading, GMT programs will first look for them in the current directory.
-If the file is not found, the programs will look in two other directories pointed to by environmental parameters (if set).
-These are **GMT_USERDIR** and **GMT_DATADIR**, and they may be set by the user to point to directories that contain data sets of general use.
-Normally, the **GMT_DATADIR** directory (or
-directories: add multiple paths by separating them with colons (semi-colons under Windows)) will hold data sets of a general nature (tables, grids), although a particular use is to make available large grids accessible via
+If the file is not found, the programs will look in two other directories pointed to by the :ref:`directory parameters <DIR Parameters>` **DIR_DATA** and **DIR_USER** or by the environmental parameters **GMT_USERDIR** and **GMT_DATADIR** (if set).
+They may be set by the user to point to directories that contain data sets of general use, thus eliminating the need to specify a full path to these files.
+Usually, the **DIR_DATA** directory will hold data sets of a general nature (tables, grids), whereas the **DIR_USER** directory may hold miscellaneous data sets more specific to the user; this directory also stores GMT defaults and other configuration files.
+See :ref:`directory parameters <DIR Parameters>` for details.
-:doc:`grdraster` or the supplemental program :doc:`img2grd <supplements/img/img2grd>`; see Appendix [app:A] for
-information about these supplemental programs.
-The **GMT_USERDIR** directory may hold miscellaneous data sets more specific to the user;
-this directory also stores GMT defaults and other configuration files.
-Any directory that ends in a trailing slash (/) will be searched recursively.
-Data sets that the user finds are often needed may be placed in these directories, thus eliminating the need to specify a full path to the file.
 Program output is always written to the current directory unless a full path has been specified.

 Verbose operation
 -----------------

 Most of the programs take an optional **-V** argument which will run the program in the "verbose" mode (see Section `Verbose feedback: The -V option`_).
 Verbose will write to standard error information about the progress of the operation you are running.
 Verbose reports things such as counts of points read, names of data files processed, convergence of iterative solutions, and the like.
 Since these messages are written to *stderr*, the verbose talk remains separate from your data output.
 You may optionally choose among five models of *verbosity*; each mode adds more messages with an increasing level of details.
 The modes are

   **q** Complete silence, not even fatal error messages.